Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.md

   -u, --url URL         SMB URL of the file or directory to check, starting
                         with `smb://`.
 Mutually exclusive with --filename.
   --username USERNAME   Username for SMB authentication.
-  -w, --warning WARN    WARN threshold for file age in seconds.
-Default: >=
+  -w, --warning WARN    WARN threshold for the file age in seconds.
+Supports
-                        2592000 (30d).
-  --warning-count WARN_COUNT
+                        Nagios ranges.
+Example: `15:` alerts if a file is younger than 15 seconds.
+Default: 2592000 (30 days) --warning-count WARN_COUNT
-                        WARN threshold for the number of files exceeding the warning age.
-Default: > 0.
+                        WARN threshold for the number of files outside the warning age.
+Supports Nagios ranges.
+Example: `3:` alerts if fewer than 3 files are outside the warning age.
+Default: 0

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/file-age/